-SD18 - Economic Incentives to Promote the Growth and Competitiveness of Virginia's Shipbuilding Industry
+SD18 - Report of the Joint Subcommittee Studying Economic Incentives to Promote the Growth and Competitiveness of Virginia's Shipbuilding Industry

 The Joint Subcommittee Studying Economic Incentives to Promote the Growth and Competitiveness of Virginia's Shipbuilding Industry was first established by the 1998 Session of the General Assembly (Senate Joint Resolution No. 171; Appendix A).
 The joint subcommittee was created in large part due to concern over the number of jobs lost by the shipbuilding industry.
 By the mid to late 1990s, employment in Virginia's shipyards had declined by approximately one-third since 1990.
 In addition, the industry needed an infusion of capital for the development of state-of-the-art manufacturing facilities to remain competitive and to maintain its position as a leader in the shipbuilding industry.
 For these reasons, Senate Joint Resolution No. 171 charged the joint subcommittee with determining whether tax benefits or other economic incentives would be an effective tool in ensuring the continued health of the Commonwealth's maritime industries.